UMass-Rescue/InterviewTranscriber/nlp_tools/README.md

 docker build -t nlp-tools:latest .
 docker run -p 8000:8000 nlp-tools

+Note that this model may take around 15 minutes to load.

 You can send requests to http://0.0.0.0:8000/analyzeText with the body:

 {